psilospore/mill-remote-cache-server/README.md

 # Mill Remote Cache Server

-Just a simple remote caching server for now.
+Just a simple remote caching server for now used as a proposal.
 Supports get and put requests for anything hashable in the mill out cache.
 References in meta.json are expected to be relative.

-The mill tool has Tasks and some of the outputs have a hash associated with it.

 ## WIP Endpoints